Mikem3catsus/MicrobitStatusIndicator/README.md

 ## Programming your MicroBit

-Use the MakeCode editor to download a .hex file and put it on your microbit: https://makecode.microbit.org/_RaALAaEPtPK4
+Use the MakeCode editor to download a .hex file (of the code in the link) and put it on your microbit: https://makecode.microbit.org/_RaALAaEPtPK4

 This program listens on the USB serial port and the radio.
 If it receives a message on the serial port it forwards it to the radio, so you can have multiple MicroBits displaying the same status as long as one of them is plugged into